Capnography is the numerical measurement and visualization of end-expiratory carbon dioxide.

 Bronchospasm is associated with a prolonged expiratory phase (E1, E2, E3) on the program in patients with obstructive diseases such as chronic obstructive pulmonary disease.

 Changes in end-expiratory carbon dioxide and expiratory phase slope were correlated with forced expiratory volume (E1, E2, E3) in 1 second (FEV1) and peak expiratory flow rate (PEFR).
 English).

-End-expiratory carbon dioxide is an indispensable tool for assessing the severity of obstructive respiratory disease in the emergency department.
+An end-expiratory carbon dioxide is an indispensable tool for assessing the severity of obstructive respiratory disease in the emergency department.

-So the pressure of venous carbon dioxide (PvCO2) increases and all these changes lead to an increase in the arterial end-expiratory carbon dioxide gradient.
+So the pressure of venous carbon dioxide (PvCO2) increases, and all these changes lead to an increase in the arterial end-expiratory carbon dioxide gradient.

 The mean value of carbon dioxide of the final tide and the decrease in the partial pressure of carbon dioxide / partial pressure of oxygen during 30 seconds correlate with the clinical probability or rule out pulmonary embolism.

 The rapid differentiation of heart failure as the cause of dyspnea from other respiratory causes is significant in choosing an appropriate therapy.